 Over time, a rose garden has evolved with its own arched entrance and seating beneath an pergola entwined with clematis.There is an enclosed Herb Garden with its own water feature, a Fernery, an uplit well with an original and working pump and a small dedicated raised vegetable bed near Thyme Square.
 York stone and gravel paving surround the cottage with a small stone terrace on the south side There are examples of mature Yew topiary as well as a fern encrusted rocky culvert through which water flows out and into a lily filled pond inhabited by newts & native fish.
 In the Woodland Border a log retreat can be found at the end of a twisting path with wooden mushrooms resting beneath the dappled shade.

 On the practical side and, in a quiet corner, a discreet composting area hides behind an ivy clad screen with capacious home-made compost bays.
 Sculpted animal silhouettes can be found rusting quietly in shady corners.
 Wildlife and native songbirds abound.
-As well as bats and owls, evening visitors can also enjoy discreet garden lighting which illuminates many garden features including the 50 foot garden well, the Pear Hut Writing Room and the summerhouse.
+As well as bats and owls, evening visitors can also enjoy discreet garden lighting which illuminates many garden features including the 50 foot garden well, the Pear Hut Writing Room (& runner up in TV Channel 4's Amazing Spaces Shed of the Year Competition 2017) and the summerhouse.
 In 2016 the greenhouse was replaced with a new Hartley Botanic & the secret steps project completed.
 Check out the garden blog at: www.peartreecottage.me for many more details & photos.
 A very warm welcome awaits visitors in this unique garden!